 Hand-drawn edits were probably the best method of getting across what I had in mind

-If you're wondering what the two items in front of Wilson are, these dates back to early ideas where the Animazombs would always better their predators.
+If you're wondering what the two items in front of Wilson are, these date back to early ideas where Animazombs would always better their predators.
 The setup here was that you could reach into Wilson's stomach from his neck and find a lion's paw and eye-ball, suggesting that the giraffe had eaten them.
 I removed these small pieces to ensure the products got the best safety rating (they would fail a choke-tube test) but also the narrative steered well away from this macabre line, although there are still remnants of it on various characters which you can spot!
+(Bruno's dog walker's arm for example!)

 A very popular chappy, he was the second to sell out of the initial stock!
 I think it was the ability to demonstrate his feature particularly well which helped - I had demonstrating the 'snap' down to tee - there's probably a GIF of it floating around somewhere!
 I'll dig it out and put it below Samuel.